silshack/fall2013/_posts/2013-08-29-ubuntu-first-steps-and-jekyll.md

 ##Setting up a Jekyll instance
 Ubuntu has an outdated version of Jekyll in its repositories, don't install it.
 It has a whole host of issues and fails to build most jekyll pages.
-Instead we are going to install Ruby and the Jekyll gem
+Instead we are going to install jekyll through ruby, this works better.

+In the terminal (ctrl+alt+t):
 ```bash
 sudo apt-get install ruby1.9.1 ruby1.9.1-dev make build-essential
 export PATH=$PATH:/var/lib/gems/1.9.1